adamvalik/BP/README.md

 - [Ngrok](https://ngrok.com/docs) - for exposing the FastAPI server to the internet

 ## Build
 Setup the environment variables in `.env` file.
 Use `.env.example` as a template.
+Update the `rag/Dockerfile` if you want to support documents in various formats (needs additional tools and libraries).

 ```bash
 docker compose up --build